Skip to main content

 return mock, _coro

-return _create_mock_patch_coro
+return _create_mock_coro_pair

 Then, we’ll create another pytest fixture that will use the create_mock_coro fixture to mock and patch asyncio.sleep:

-mock, _ = create_mock_coro(to_patch="mayhem.asyncio.sleep")
+mock_sleep, _ = create_mock_coro(to_patch="mayhem.asyncio.sleep")

-return mock
+return mock_sleep

 Now let’s use the mock_sleep fixture in our test_save: